Senior Gear Editor

 A bit too warm to layer under a shell for skiing

 Even Patagonia, often the leader in sustainability practices, doesn’t use recycled down for its insulation.
-And the jacket itself doesn’t take a hit in performance, with a full feature-set of handwarmer pockets, interior drop-in pockets, and a zippered chest pocket which the jacket packs into for easy storage.
+The jacket itself doesn’t take a hit in performance, with a full feature-set of handwarmer pockets, interior drop-in pockets, and a zippered chest pocket which the jacket packs into for easy storage.
 This year saw the jacket get a refresh, with more (read: warmer) insulation, and the addition of zippers on the handwarmer pockets.

-In testing, we found it to be noticeably warmer than the Patagonia Down Sweater, due to a more streamlined fit, and overstuffed baffles– the Patagonia Down Sweater is a good bit boxier, and doesn’t feel stuffed chock-full of down like the Jones jacket does.
-The only downsides are the relatively high price, and lack of versatility due to the warmth – we found this jacket to run a bit too warm to work as a midlayer under a shell for skiing and snowboarding, unless you find yourself riding in extremely cold conditions.
+In testing, we found it to be noticeably warmer than the Patagonia Down Sweater, due to a more streamlined fit, and overstuffed baffles– the Patagonia Down Sweater is a good bit boxier and doesn’t feel stuffed chock-full of down like the Jones jacket does.
+The only downsides are the relatively high price and lack of versatility due to the warmth – we found this jacket to run a bit too warm to work as a midlayer under a shell for skiing and snowboarding unless you find yourself riding in extremely cold conditions.

 Best Long Puffer Jacket